kamranahmedse/design-patterns-for-humans/readme.md

 - Do not try to force them; bad things are supposed to happen, if done so.
 - Keep in mind that design patterns are solutions **to** problems, not solutions **finding** problems; so don't overthink.
 - If used in a correct place in a correct manner, they can prove to be a savior; or else they can result in a horrible mess of a code.
+- Each pattern has its own trade-offs.
+And you need to pay attention more to why you're choosing a certain pattern than to how to implement it.

 > Also note that the code samples below are in PHP-7, however this shouldn't stop you because the concepts are same anyways.